feabhas/docker-target/README.md

 to run with USART3 connected to the serial port 7777.

 When using the Python GUI click on the `Connect+Serial` button to connect to both diagnostic and ports.
 The bottom area of the GUI will display an interactive text area you can use to send and receive using USART3.

-A `telnet` command is provided in the Docker image configured for single character I/O  if you prefer to use the command line for USART teating.
+A `telnet` command is provided in the Docker image configured for single character I/O  if you prefer to use the command line for USART testing.

 # VS Code tasks and launch actions